v-morello/clfd/README.md

 python cleanup.py -h
 ```

 In the example below, we process all psrchive folded archives in the ``~/folded_data`` directory.
-The profile
-masking algorithm uses the same three features as in the paper with a Tukey parameter (``qmask``) of 2.0.
-``--despike`` enables the use of the zero DM spike removal algorithm, which has its own Tukey parameter (``qspike``,
-2.0 by default, 4.0 in the example here).
-The spike removal is turned off by default as there is a small
-chance that it could affect pulses from a very bright low-DM pulsar.
-In the vast majority of cases it is
-a good idea to use it though.
+The profile masking algorithm uses the same three features as in the paper with a Tukey parameter (``qmask``) of 2.0. ``--despike`` enables the use of the zero DM spike removal algorithm, which has its own Tukey parameter (``qspike``, 4.0 in the example here).
+The spike removal is turned off by default as there is a small chance that it could affect pulses from a very bright low-DM pulsar.
+Most of the time it is a good idea to use it though.

 ```bash
 python cleanup.py ~/folded_data/*.ar --format psrchive --features std ptp lfamp --qmask 2.0 --despike --qspike 4.0